-Or you are maybe interested to learn a little more about the one you own?
+Have you just purchased a Pit Boss grill and wondering how to use it?
+Or you are maybe interested to learn a little more before you buy one

 Let me guide you through the smoke.

 Pellet grills can be a bit tricky when you’re getting started.
 But once you master it you’ll be cooking pitmaster-worthy food!

 So follow my instructions below!

 Quick Note: I am not discussing the vertical smokers which will be covered separately!